w3c/wai-perspective-videos/_perspective-videos/voice.md

 for all.
 Learn about the impact of accessibility and the benefits for everyone in a variety of situations.

+Update: The video uses "voice recognition".
+This page is updated to use "speech recognition".
+"Speech recognition" is about recognizing words for speech-to-text (STT) transcription, virtual assistants, and other speech user interfaces.
+"Voice recognition" or "speaker recognition" is technology that identifies who the speaker is, not the words they're saying.
+We hope to update the video to use "speech recognition" in late 2021.

 ## Video on Speech Recognition
 {:#film.no-display}